 IVF for lesbian couples

-The couple met seven years ago and immediately hit it off.
+When the couple met they immediately hit it off.
 “The subject of children came up fairly early on in our relationship,” says Laura, aged 35, who had always imagined herself being a mum.
 “But it wasn’t until a couple of years later that we started looking at what the options were for us.”

 Lesbian couples know they will need donor sperm and their own health and fertility issues can also impact the decision over which type of fertility treatment is appropriate for them.